erebe/wstunnel/README.md

 Arguments:
   <ws[s]://0.0.0.0[:port]>  Address of the wstunnel server to bind to
-                            Example: With TLS wss://0.0.0.0:8080 or without ws://[::]:8080
+                            Example: With TLS wss://0.0.0.0:8080 or without ws://[::]:8080 The server is capable of detecting by itself if the request is Websocket or Http2.
+So you don't need to specify it.

 Options:
       --socket-so-mark <INT>